Table of Contents

 Applicable to the combined data from the same instrument: i.e., the data can be obtained both in the exactly same location at different observation times or/and at different (e.g. neighboring) locations at the same or different time moments;

-Applicable to multi-instrument retrievals, i.e. both single observations and extended data sets of observations by different instrument can be processed simultaneously (in highly synergetic way).
-Since the remote sensing observation (especially from space) are often composing images, Dubovik et al. (2011) proposed improving retrieval using multi-pixel principle when a group of pixels is inverted simultaneously under additional inter-pixel constraints.
+Applicable to multi-instrument retrievals, i.e. both single observations and extended data sets of observations by different instruments can be processed simultaneously (in highly synergetic way).
+Since the remote sensing observations (especially from space) are often composing images, Dubovik et al. (2011) proposed improving retrieval using multi-pixel principle when a group of pixels is inverted simultaneously under additional inter-pixel constraints.
 This principle was realized using rigorous approach of inversion optimization (see more explanations below and related articles) and may significantly improve the retrieval results.
 However, applying multi-pixel retrieval requires specific elaborated data preparation.
-Therefore, the additional "service" pieces of software were developed as part GRASP package that significantly simplified practical application of the GRASP multi-pixel approach to real observations.
+Therefore, the additional "service" pieces of software were developed as part of GRASP package that significantly simplified practical application of the GRASP multi-pixel approach to real observations.
 Thus, GRASP realizes processing of global (or regional) time series of instrument observations as illustrated in Figure 1.2, “Structure of the GRASP software package”.
-The entire image is divided by user into geo-located grid composed by rather large data sets that called "tiles", each tile is composed by "segments" groups of adjacent segments of the observation "pixels".
+The entire image is divided by the user into geo-located grid composed by rather large data sets that are called "tiles", each tile is composed by "segments" groups of adjacent segments of the observation "pixels".
 Correspondingly, GRASP can be set to process: (i) only one pixel, (ii) only one segment, (iii) tiles, i.e group of segments.

 Possibility for user to construct custom retrieval using GRASP, i.e. user set up the inversion of the same observations in many different ways by choosing: